fhdm-dev/scoppy/README.md

 # Scoppy
 Scoppy is an oscilloscope and logic analyzer powered by your Android phone/tablet and Raspberry Pi Pico or Pico W. Signals are measured by the Pico and the waveforms are displayed on the Android device.
 No programming is required and both the app and firmware are free to download.
 Installation is super easy and should only take a few minutes.

+The Pico W version allows you to use your phone/tablet as the oscilloscope display without the need for a physical connection between your phone and the Pico W (and the signals being measured).

 The aim of the Scoppy project is to give electronics novices and hobbyists and STEM students access to an ultra-ultra cheap oscilloscope that is useful for viewing low voltage, low frequency signals.
 Scoppy is also a logic analyzer with a sample rate of 25MS/s.

 ## What you'll need